ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

 ## Other IDs (Identifiers)

-**Other IDs** (identifiers) are identifiers applied to specimens.
-These identifiers may make identify specimens (as in the case of collector numbers), reference other resources (*e.g.*, GenBank numbers), or form relationships among specimens (such as hosts of parasites).
+**Other IDs** (identifiers) are unique identifiers applied to specimens.
+These identifiers may allow tracking specimens (as in the case of collector numbers), reference other resources (*e.g.*, GenBank numbers), or form relationships among specimens (such as hosts of parasites).